iamAJR/Spell-Checker/README.md

 ### Features

 - Spell checking for single and multiple lines of text
-- Suggestions for reqiured words
+- Suggestions for required words, Add to dictionary function
 - Definitions and synonyms for selected words
 - Text-to-speech functionality
-- word count
-- Add to dictionary function
 -  A user-friendly and visually appealing interface built with tkinter

 ## Reqiurements